awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-create-generic-template.md

-# Rotating AWS Secrets Manager Secrets for Other Databases or Services<a name="rotating-secrets-create-generic-template"></a>
+# Rotating AWS Secrets Manager secrets for other databases or services<a name="rotating-secrets-create-generic-template"></a>

 If you create a secret for another application besides one of the supported Amazon RDS databases, then AWS Secrets Manager doesn't create the Lambda rotation function for you\.
 You must create and configure it, and then provide the Amazon Resource Name \(ARN\) of the completed function to the secret\.
 You do this by using the Secrets Manager console, the AWS CLI, or one of the AWS SDKs\.